NEBOSH International Diploma Syllabus

 - IB8 - Mental ill-health and dealing with violence and aggression at work

 - IB9 - Musculoskeletal risks and controls

-- IB11 - Work environment risks and controls
+- IB10 - Work environment risks and controls

 Unit IC: Workplace and Work Equipment Safety

-Unit IC provides a thorough understanding of how to create and manage safe working environments, covering welfare, fire, dangerous substances, work equipment, electricity, construction and transport.
+Unit IC provides a thorough understanding of how to create and manage safe working environments.
+It covers welfare, fire, dangerous substances, work equipment, electricity, construction, and transport.

 - IC1 - Workplace welfare requirements and specific workplace issues

 - IC2 - Fire and explosion

 - IC4 – The storage, handling and processing of dangerous substances

 - IC7 - Mobile, lifting, access and work at height equipment